 Three leg concept design used for cost estimates

 Part of the team

-Empire sent principal engineer, Dr Alan Marson to work with JGC in Yokohama for two months in 2019.
-Alan was based in JGC Yokohama main office in Japan to provide on-site assistance and as an interface to the wider experience of the Empire team based back in Europe.
+Empire sent a principal engineer to work with JGC in Yokohama for two months in 2019.
+Our engineer was based in JGC Yokohama main office in Japan to provide on-site assistance and as an interface to the wider experience of the Empire team based back in Europe.

-Alan flew over to Japan, quickly got set up with JGC and embedded himself as part of the day-to -day team at JGC.
-Alan started by casting his eye over the initial design and providing feedback and improvement suggestions based on our experience in European projects.
+Our Engineer flew over to Japan, quickly got set up with JGC and embedded himself as part of the day-to -day team at JGC.
+We started by casting his eye over the initial design and providing feedback and improvement suggestions based on our experience in European projects.

-After this initial review had been completed, Alan provided professional input into a number of sub projects supporting those engineering studies.
+After this initial review had been completed, our Engineer provided professional input into a number of sub projects supporting those engineering studies.
 These included:

 - Reviewing the grouted connection